Rakul Preet Singh

-Singh made her acting debut with the Kannada film Gilli (2009).
-She forayed to other South industries in 2013 with the Telugu film Venkatadri Express and Tamil film Thadaiyara Thaakka.
-She was next featured in notable Tamil and Telugu films like Loukyam (2014), Pandaga Chesko (2015), Sarrainodu (2016), Dhruva (2016), Nannaku Prematho (2016), Rarandoi Veduka Chudham (2017), Spyder (2017) and Theeran Adhigaaram Ondru (2017).
-Since then she has shifted her focus mainly to Hindi films.
+Singh started her career as a model and made her acting debut with the Kannada film Gilli (2009).
+Singh received Filmfare Award for Best Actress – Telugu nominations for her performance in Venkatadri Express (2013), Loukyam (2014), Nannaku Prematho (2016) and Rarandoi Veduka Chudham (2017).
+She then appeared in commercial successes: Pandaga Chesko (2015), Sarrainodu (2016), Dhruva (2016), Spyder (2017), Theeran Adhigaaram Ondru (2017) and Ayalaan (2024).
+Singh expanded to Hindi films with Yaariyan (2014).
+She has since appeared in De De Pyaar De (2019), Runway 34 (2022) and Doctor G (2022).

-Singh entered Hindi cinema with the sleeper hit comedy film Yaariyan (2014).
-After a brief gap, she returned to Hindi films with the commercially successful romantic comedy De De Pyaar De (2019).
-She has since appeared in multiple Hindi movies, out of which she received appraisal for her roles in Runway 34 (2022), Doctor G (2022) and Chhatriwali (2023).
+Alongside her acting career, Singh is a celebrity endorser for several brands.
+She is married to actor–producer Jackky Bhagnani.

 Early life

-Rakul Preet Singh was born on 10 October 1990 in a Sikh family in New Delhi.
-Rakul did her schooling from Army Public School, Dhaula Kuan and later completed a degree in mathematics at Jesus and Mary College.
-Her father was an army officer.
-Her mother is Rajender Kaur and father is Kulwinder Singh.
-Her younger brother, Aman Preet Singh, is set to make his Bollywood debut with film Ram Rajya.
+Singh was born on 10 October 1990 in a Punjabi Sikh family at New Delhi to Kulwinder Singh, an officer in Indian Army, and his wife Rajender Kaur.
+Her younger brother, Aman Preet Singh, is also an actor.
+Singh did her schooling from Army Public School, Dhaula Kuan, and later completed a degree in Mathematics from the Jesus and Mary College, Delhi.

 Career

 Debut and early roles (2009–2014)

 Singh, who said that she had always dreamt of being an actress, began her career in modelling at age 18 while she was still in college.
 In 2009 she made her acting debut in the Kannada film, Gilli, a remake of Selvaraghavan's 7G Rainbow Colony.
 She stated that she signed up the film "with the aim to earn a little extra pocket money" and that she was unaware "how big south Indian films were".
 She won critical acclaim for her role in the film before returning to complete her degree and compete in the 2011 Femina Miss India pageant.
 Apart from the People's Choice Miss Indiatimes, she won four subtitles at the pageant including Pantaloons Femina Miss Fresh Face, Femina Miss Talented, Femina Miss Beautiful Smile and Femina Miss Beautiful Eyes.

 She returned to films in 2011, featuring opposite Siddharth Rajkumar in Keratam which was released both in Telugu and Tamil languages, though critics noted that "she got very little screen time".
 The film was also made in Tamil simultaneously titled as "Yuvan" with the same cast but different director.
 In 2012, she appeared in a supporting role in the Tamil film Thadaiyara Thaakka.

-In Jan 2013 she appeared in a Tamil film titled Puthagam.
+In January 2013 she appeared in a Tamil film titled Puthagam.
 In November 2013 she was seen in Venkatadri Express in Telugu, the latter becoming a commercial success and earning her first Best Actress nomination at the 61st Filmfare Awards South.